 - evaluate tools, technologies and methods and apply them in a differentiated manner,

-- plan time schedules as well as material and personnel resources,
+- plan time schedules and other resources,

 - apply project management techniques,